LisaKouts/fuzzy-rough-Uncertainty-Bias/Python scripts/READMe.md

 ### Explicit_bias_experimental_setup.py

-This file contains the main script where users can specify the dataset of choice as well as the distance function, the implicator and conjunction and the smoothing parameter.
+This python file contains the main script where users can specify the dataset of choice as well as the distance function, the implicator and conjunction and the smoothing parameter.

 ### To upload - notebook that creates the synthetic dataset